zackkhan/Together-Institute/_posts/2019-10-10-fellowship.md

 **As a Together Institute Fellow you'll:**

+- Be onboarded with industry-leading security tools so that you are protected online
-- Get your friends set up with industry-leading security tools
+- Get your friends protected and set up with industry-leading security tools
 - Send us proof (a photo or email confirmation from them)
 - Get \$5 in a gift card of your choice for each friend you refer